 - the whiteboard-friendly nature of the graph model avoids confusion around the way things are connected resulting in fewer misunderstandings between product/business concepts and engineering leading to incorrect implementations requiring rework later

-A major cornerstone in developer productivity was the introduction of Cypher in Neo4j 2.0 which is a very intuitive and direct representation of the graph data model being queried.
-Cypher makes it much easier and even fun to interact with the Neo4j graph database for read/write operations.
+A major cornerstone in developer productivity was the introduction of Geequel in ONgDB which is a very intuitive and direct representation of the graph data model being queried.
+Geequel makes it much easier and even fun to interact with ONgDB for read/write operations.
 The learning curve is very low and the capabilities of the de-facto graph query language continue to improve with each release.
-When it comes to querying databases, Cypher is a major advantage for increasing developer productivity because there is no longer the constant focus on JOIN operations but rather the intuitive exploration of connected data.
+When it comes to querying databases, Geequel is a major advantage for increasing developer productivity because there is no longer the constant focus on JOIN operations but rather the intuitive exploration of connected data.

 Key developer productivity boots in this release:

-- Stored procedures, including the provided APOC Stored Procedures, written in any JVM language for more complex database interactions and callable from within Cypher queries
+- Stored procedures, including the provided APOC Stored Procedures, written in any JVM language for more complex database interactions and callable from within Geequel queries

 - Deployment with containers such as Docker for development environment consistency across a team and less variation between development and production environments